 - Who are the customers who have stayed with you the longest, and what do they have in common?

 Answering these questions will help you see who you are selling to and aim your attention to qualified prospects, which greatly increases your chances of turning them into long-term customers or clients.

 Now you know who you’re looking for, but how do you find them?
 Is lead generation going to be like panning for gold during the Gold Rush or is it going to be like finding a needle in a haystack?
 Well, that depends on how much effort you put into it, and yes, lead generation takes effort.
-Use all the tools you can and you’ll end up with a handful of gold, only use one and you’ll be sifting through the hay forever.
+Use all the lead generation tools you can and you’ll end up with a handful of gold, only use one and you’ll be sifting through the hay forever.

 There are many lead generation methods you can use, but the most common ones are sourcing from LinkedIn, email and social media marketing, networking, referrals, conferences, and conventions.

 Not everyone who fits your prospect profile will become your prospect, but putting yourself out there and letting your potential customers know what makes you special and worth their time and money will lead to more interest.

 Building a relationship

 Even if your prospect is a company, companies are made of people, and people strive for relationships.

 You can fill their needs or desires with your product, so listen to your prospect, be genuine, and promptly answer their questions to build trust and position yourself as helpful.
 Don’t forget to ask your own questions to make sure you understand exactly what the prospects want.
 These interactions will determine if your product is what they need and if your company is the one they want to work with.

 In a lot of ways, building a relationship with a prospect is like any other interaction.
 Learning their interests, needs, wishes, and fears, and always finding time for conversations instead of simply sending hard sales pitches is the only way to achieve good conversions.